mauricevancooten/sticky-scroll/README.md

 # Sticky Scroll

-A JavaScript module for sticking elements to the top of the page on scroll.
+A JavaScript module for sticking elements to the top of the page on scroll once the reach the top of the window.

 ## Instructions